MeghanHull/MechaCar_Statistical_Analysis/README.md

 # MechaCar Statistical Analysis
 <!-- Automotive statistical testing using the R programming language (Rice Bootcamp) -->
 ## Project Overview
-AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
+The newest prototype from AutosRUs, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
 Production data is to be reviewed for insights that may help the manufacturing team, specifically:
 - Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes
 - Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
 - Run t-tests to determine if the manufacturing lots are statistically different from the mean population